 People often have difficulty appreciating what an industry is, and why it is important to focus their company’s marketing and sales efforts on industries.
 I have found that almost everyone finds this topic dry, boring and abstract, but their faces really light up when I start talking about how Monopoly works.
 Suddenly, they understand because they learned Monopoly when they were kids, and developed years of first-hand experience with it.

-I've used a screen shot from Hasbro's Monopoly.com game.
+I’ve used a screenshot from Hasbro’s Monopoly.com family of games.

 The Monopoly Acquisition Strategy

 Well, yes, the objective is capitalism at it’s most extreme: world domination.
 I don’t want to get into a discussion about the morality of that; instead, let’s see what life truths we can learn from a study of the game.
 Personally, much of what I later learned from Machiavelli from reading The Prince, I had already learned from playing two Parker Brothers games as a child: Monopoly and Risk.